kaikue/Sacrifice/README.md

 		- music: Approaching the Tower
 	- Altar 1: choice to sacrifice dash
 		- ambient music?
+		- You feel less nimble.
 	- Level 2: dash or no, more combat
-		- music: Stage 1
+		- music: encounter
 	- Altar 2: choice to sacrifice double jump
+		- You feel heavier.
 	- Level 3: dash or no, double jump or no, lots of combat
-		- music:
+		- music: Juhani Junkala
-	- Altar 3: choice to sacrifice hearts
+	- Altar 3: choice to sacrifice hearts "vitality"
+		- You feel more fragile.
 	- Level 4: dash or no, double jump or no, cross spikes (requires health), lots of combat
 		- music: inarticulate
 	- Altar 5: sacrifice everything for ultimate power